LetItGo90/AutoCoder/README.md

 # AutoCoder
-This is the AutoCoding project that is created as part of the hyperskill devops learning path.
+AutoCoder is an automated code generation tool designed to speed up the software development process by generating boilerplate code, templates, and other repetitive structures based on issues and predefined patterns.
+It is a hands on learning project that's apart of the hyperskill devops path.